kgicheha/securityPlusNotes/notes.md

 Web security
 Web security software serves a few purposes.
 First, it limits internet access for employees, with the intention of preventing them from accessing sites that could contain malware.
 It also blocks other web-based threats and works to protect a customer’s web gateway.

+Encryption
+The process of scrambling data to the point of unintelligibility and providing only authorized parties the key (usually a decryption key or password) to decode it.
+This way, even if data is intercepted or seen by an unauthorized user, they are unable to read it.

+Multi-Factor Authentication
+Simple: users must provide two separate methods of identification to log into an account (for instance, typing in a password and then typing in a numeric code that was sent to another device).
+Users should present unique credentials from two out of three categories — something you know, something you have and something you are — for multi-factor authentication to be fully effective.

+Network Troubleshooting Applications

+Packet Sniffer
+Provides a comprehensive view of a given network.
+You can use this application to analyze traffic on the network, figure out which ports are open and identify network vulnerabilities.

+Port Scanner
+Looks for open ports on the target device and gathers information, including whether the port is open or closed, what services are running on a given port and information about the operating system on that machine.
+This application can be used to figure out which ports are in use and identify points in a network that could be vulnerable to outside attacks.

+Protocol Analyzer
+Integrates diagnostic and reporting capabilities to provide a comprehensive view of an organization's network.
+You can use analyzers to troubleshoot network problems and detect intrusions into your network.
+Wi-Fi Analyzer: Detects devices and points of interference in a Wi-Fi signal.
+This tool can help you to troubleshoot issues in network connectivity over a wireless network.

+Bandwidth Speed Tester
+Tests the bandwidth and latency of a user’s internet connection.
+This application is typically accessed through a third-party website and can be used to confirm user reports about slow connections or download speeds.